 Art at The Heights, Burnley, aims to stretch and challenge pupil’s creativity.
 Providing them with a supportive environment that allows them to be creative and express themselves positively and achieve their full potential.
 As pupils progress, they should be able to think critically and develop a more in depth understanding of art and the world around them.
 At The Heights, Burnley we will provide pupils with opportunities to learn and develop skills in a range of media, materials, techniques and processes, with purpose and intent.
 Work independently, and in teams, and share art experiences, through trips to galleries and exhibitions.
 As well as academic learning, the art curriculum promotes the wellbeing and resilience of pupils.

-Throughout the short stay respite provision, the art curriculum at KS1 is planned in 6 weekly blocks giving pupils the opportunity to learn how to use a range of different materials creatively.
+Throughout the short stay respite provision, at KS1 we provide pupils the opportunity to learn how to use a range of different materials creatively.
 They will draw, paint, print and sculpt materials such as clay to develop techniques in using colour, pattern, texture and line.
 They will also learn about the work of a range of artists.

-Throughout the short stay respite provision, the art curriculum at KS2 is planned in 6 weekly blocks giving pupils the opportunity to improve their mastery using art and design techniques by learning specific drawing, painting and sculpture techniques.
+Throughout the short stay respite provision, at KS2 we provide pupils the opportunity to improve their mastery using art and design techniques by learning specific drawing, painting and sculpture techniques.
 They will experience using a range of materials to produce images, patterns and decorative pieces of work.
 They will also learn about great artists, architects and designers in history.

 KS3 year 7&8